salacika/DE1SQL/SQL6/README.md

 **Teaching**: 90 min

 **Problem statement**
-1. As analyst, you are working on DB with corrupted data.
-Cleaning/fixing it requires extensive business logic.
-2. As analyst, you are running several very similar and heavy(long) queries, which differs from each other only by a few parameters.
-Maintaining these queries is a nightmare.
+1. As analyst, you need to separate your analytical data store from the operational one.
+How would you do that?

 How do you propose to solve these problems?

 **Objectives**
-* Introducing procedural elements of SQL databases
-* Introducing Stored Procedures with parameters
-* Introducing IF/LOOP/CURSOR
-* Understanding the difference of processing data in the database vs outside of of database engine
+* Understanding the difference between Operational and Analytical data layer
-* Understanding the advantages and disadvantages of stored procedures
+* Introducing Data Warehouse architectures
+* Building an minimilastic analytical data store
+* Building an ETL pipeline using MySQL Triggers
-* Example with fixing data
+* Building data marts with MySQL View